fatihgozenc/imagebazaar/README.md

 ## Dependencies and Compatibilty

 It uses `curl`, `sed`, `grep` and some basic Linux commands to operate correctly.
-I haven't tested the usability on macOSX and Windows but it is working without any problems on CentOS 8 and Debian at the moment.
+In MacOSX, it uses `perl` instead of `grep` for complex pattern matching and `sed` with an additional .bak file.
+I haven't tested the usability on Windows but it is working without any problems on MacOSX High Sierra, CentOS 8 and Debian at the moment.

 ## Personal Thoughts